openc/openc_bot/README.md

     bundle exec openc_bot rake bot:test # validates that the exported data conforms to the basic data structure expected

 ## Directory structure

+####NB the `data` and `db` directories should not be committed to your bot's Git repo

     root
       |_data # put persistent data in here
       |_db # this is where the sqlite database will be stored.
-Note that it should not be committed to git, and will be symlinked to a shared directory in production, allowing the database to be persisted thorugh deployments
+Note that it should not be committed to git, and will be symlinked to a shared directory in production, allowing the database to be persisted through deployments
       |_lib # for the code itself
       |_spec # for the specs
       |_tmp # temporary store.
 Will not be persisted through deployments

+## Why sqlite?

+It's important to be able to view and query any data you gather in order to check it's accuracy and quality.
+We use sqlite as an interim storage method because it has very few external dependencies and works well in this single user environment.
+See the tips on scraping for more details on how to query/check data with sqlite See the tips on scraping for more details on how to query/check data with sqlite.

 ## Helper methods
 By extending OpencBot, you'll have access to the following methods which may be helpful in obtaining,